 East Cornwall · PL30

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In St Mabyn, that work is shaped by the place itself — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+Anchor any St Mabyn full build package in the local fabric and the rest follows — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward Victorian villas and modern small estates.

 - Conservation Area